marcobeierer/wordpress-linkchecker/src/readme.txt

 In contrast to search engine tools like the Google Search Console, which only show if a URL on your website is not reachable, it does not matter for the Link Checker if the links leads to an internal or external URL.
 The Link Checker will find all dead links.

 The Link Checker works for every plugin out of the box.
 The computation costs for your website is also very low because the crawler does the heavy work and just acts like a normal visitor, who visits all pages of you website once.

+= Out of service =
+It's no longer possible to purchase tokens for the Link Checker as of mid-January 2023.

+The service is still available for all users that have already purchased a token and will be shutdown when the last issued token expires mid-January 2024.

 = Paid plugin =
 Please note that the Link Checker requires a paid token to operate.
 The free version is no longer offered.